-This study is mainly concerned with Chinese economic policy and performance in the second half of the twentieth century.
-In these five decades, there was major institutional change and the trajectory of Chinese growth accelerated sharply.
-China now plays a much bigger role in the world economy, and its importance is likely to increase further.
+This study is mainly concerned with Chinese economic policy and performance in the second half of the twentieth century in which there was major institutional change and the trajectory of growth accelerated sharply.
+China now plays a much bigger role in the world economy and its importance is likely to increase further.
 I have tried to assess why and how this acceleration occurred and to throw light on future potential.
 I have also made a considerable effort to recast the estimates of Chinese GDP growth to make them conform to international norms.